0.8m3 of sustainable kiln dried logs

 Our sustainably sourced logs have been kiln dried to reduce moisture.
 Less moisture means more heat output, a cleaner burn and ultimately means you need fewer logs.

-Bulk bag of British kiln dried hardwood logs for immediate burning on all wood burning appliances.
+Bulk bag of British kiln dried logs delivered

 This bulk bag is securely strapped to the pallet for safe delivery.
 We recommend that kiln dried logs are not stored in the bag, but stacked into a log store or garage.
 For this size bulk bag we recommend 3 boxes of kiln dried kindling and 1 box of 24 Flamers natural firelighters.